Broodje2/Kudos-SlackApp/README.md

 - A leaderboard
 - A shop with custom items

+## Project purpose

+The purpose of this project was to make a interesting way to use the flipdotboard in the office of OWOW.

+## Tools that were used

+- Bolt for JavaScript framework
+- OpenAI

 ## Installing

 First you have to clone the repository in your code editor, preferably Visual Studio Code